The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: Photon scattering and photon sphere

 Moreover, the symmetric structure of the backgrounds guarantees the existence of a Carter constant that enables separation of variables.
 For both the $\mathcal{W}$-soliton and the black string, we find that this constant takes the form

 In what follows, we focus on closed null orbits and their properties.
-Specifically, we restrict to effectively massless four-dimensional probes, corresponding to the lowest Kaluza–Klein modes with $p_\psi = 0$.
-Indeed, $p_\psi$ generates an effective mass term in the Hamiltonian (and also effective charges under the Kaluza-Klein vector field): $g^{\psi\psi} p_\psi^2 \to p_\psi^2$ asymptotically.
+Specifically, we restrict to effectively massless four-dimensional probes, corresponding to the lowest Kaluza–Klein modes with $p_\psi = 0$.\footnote{Note that probes with no momentum along $\psi$ can still exhibit a nonzero $d\psi/dt$ due to the presence of a nonvanishing $g_{t\psi}$ component in the background metric.
+This effect is analogous to frame dragging in rotating geometries, except that here the ``rotation'' occurs along the fifth dimension.} Indeed, $p_\psi$ generates an effective mass term in the Hamiltonian (and also effective charges under the Kaluza-Klein vector field): $g^{\psi\psi} p_\psi^2 \to p_\psi^2$ asymptotically.